malakazlan/DeepCNN_Pytorch/README.md

 - Breast cancer dataset used for demonstration and testing.

-## License

-This project is for educational purposes.

----

 Feel free to edit or add more details as needed!
 If you want this as a markdown file or want it updated with additional info, let me know.